playframework/playframework/documentation/manual/scalaGuide/main/http/ScalaActions.md

 }
 ```

-It is often useful to mark the `request` parameter as `implicit` so it can be implicitely used by other APIs that need it:
+It is often useful to mark the `request` parameter as `implicit` so it can be implicitly used by other APIs that need it:

 ```scala
 Action { implicit request =>